DrewCZ/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 3. Open i3d file of your map (example: \yourMapModeName\maps\map01\map01.i3d) in text editor (Notepad, better is Notepad++)

-3.a Find <Files> and insert under it two lines:
+3.a Find '<Files>' and insert under it two lines: